Namaskar-1F64F/ggpvault-audit/report.md

 # Architecture

-The vault inherits much of its base functionality from trusted and audited contracts from the OpenZeppelin library.
+The vault inherits much of its base functionality from trusted and audited contracts from the [OpenZeppelin contract library](https://www.openzeppelin.com/contracts).
 However, the vault has been modified to incorporate features for added security and ability to interact with the GoGoPool protocol.
 The vault has been designed to be upgradable, allowing for future improvements and bug fixes.

 The areas of focus therefore are: